Mystery Case Files: Return to Ravenhearst (2008)

 Mystery Case Files: Return to Ravenhearst is the fifth installment in the franchise and was released in November 2008.
 This game is the second installment in the "Ravenhearst" story arc.

 In addition to the hidden object scenes, which were characteristic for the first title of the Ravenhearst series, the publishers have "added a graphic adventure component that allows players to explore and interact with the world of Ravenhearst like never before".
 It is now possible to move through the Ravenhearst manor, the surrounding estate and collected items interact with the environment.
 Puzzles and hidden object scenes are integrated into the different locations throughout the game.
 These scenes are tagged with frequent twinkles to attract the player's interest.
 Return to Ravenhearst is the first installment of the Mystery Case Files series where "haunting performances from live actors" are used.

 The Academy of Interactive Arts & Sciences nominated Return to Ravenhearst for "Casual Game of the Year" at the 12th Annual Interactive Achievement Awards.

 Dire Grove (2009)

 Mystery Case Files: Dire Grove is the sixth installment that was released in December 2009, with its first release one month earlier on November 25 as a Collector's Edition.
 It follows the events of four missing graduate students led by Alison Sterling (Davie-Blue Bacich) who travel to a small township near Blackpool, England.

 Mystery Case Files: Dire Grove received mostly positive reviews.
 It has a Metacritic score of 82 and a GameRankings score of 75.00%.

+Unfortunately it is difficult to get Mystery Case Files: Dire Grove to run on modern pc systems due to the game relying on Adobe Flash Player, which was discontinued on December 31, 2020.